serving Producers, Eaters, and Local Food Sustainability! (in the Southern Gulf Islands, BC, Canada)

 The GULF ISLANDS FOOD CO-OP (GIFC) is a non-profit co-op, focused on supporting the food producers, food groups, eaters, and local food resilience of the islands of Pender, Mayne, Galiano, and Saturna.
 This is within the beautiful Coast Salish W̱SÁNEĆ traditional territories where we are grateful to be.

-We offer free or low-cost services to island food producers of all types and sizes (e.g. commercial and non-commercial, non-Indigenous and Indigenous, gardeners, fishers, value-added producers and more).
-The main goal is to increase their food production capacity, and to encourage community members to buy local food.
+We offer free or low-cost services to island food producers of all types and sizes (e.g. commercial and non-commercial, gardeners, livestock producers, non-Indigenous and Indigenous, fishers, value-added sellers and more).
+The main goal is to help increase food production capacity, and to encourage community members to buy local food.

-You can easily register online to BECOME A CO-OP MEMBER – for food producers of any type, or Co-op supporters.
-Then you will be sure to hear about future offerings, and also help us grow in our services to you!
+You can easily BECOME A CO-OP MEMBER ONLINE, for food producers of any type, or Co-op supporters.
+Then you can have input into FUTURE LOCAL FOOD RESILIENCE PROJECTS that we’re developing.

 Logo design: Mae Moore